pseudonym-code/ST558-Project2/Friday.md

     ##   363.0274  0.4276206  299.8404
     ##
     ## Tuning parameter 'n.trees' was held constant at a value of 1000
-    ## Tuning parameter 'interaction.depth' was held constant at a value of 4
+    ## Tuning
-    ## Tuning parameter 'shrinkage' was held constant at a
+    ##  parameter 'shrinkage' was held constant at a value of 0.1
-    ##  value of 0.1
+    ## Tuning
-    ## Tuning parameter 'n.minobsinnode' was held constant at a value of 2
+    ##  parameter 'n.minobsinnode' was held constant at a value of 2

 ## Model Comparison